top of page

 S knows P if (if and only if):

-They are jointly sufficient, meaning that if you have all three, you have knowledge, nothing more is needed.
+• They are jointly sufficient, meaning that if you have all three, you have knowledge and you don't need anything more.

 What do each of the criteria mean?